 Dr. Antje Anderson (2019 - present), Emerita (English literature), Hastings College, has recently completed an M.A. in art history University of Nebraska-Lincoln.
 She worked on George Eliot for many years in her former life as an English professor.
 Her M.A. thesis (2020) explored the "art tourism" of George Eliot and Victorian women art historians Anna Jameson and Elizabeth Eastlake.
 She is creating interactive maps of Eliot's continental travels for the George Eliot Archive.

 Sarah Guyer (2020 - present) is a sophomore English major at the University of Nebraska-Lincoln.
-She has been focusing on preserving the George Eliot Review files and metadata as we prepare to migrate to new storage and she is processing correspondence from the Girton collection.
+She has been focusing on preserving the George Eliot Review files and metadata as we prepare to migrate to new storage; currently, Sarah is processing correspondence images.

 Thara Michaelis (2020 - present) is a sophomore English major and Spanish minor at the University of Nebraska-Lincoln.
-Presently, she is reviewing George Eliot mentions in periodicals and adding metadata and articles to the Archive’s Commentary by Contemporaries section and preparing the Journals and Notebooks section for publication.
+Presently, she is adding metadata and articles to the Archive’s Commentary by Contemporaries section and preparing the Journals and Notebooks section for publication.

 Kayleigh Ryan (2020 - present) is a senior English major and Women's and Gender Studies minor at the University of Nebraska - Lincoln.
-She is currently designing promotional materials and print publications for the George Eliot Archive.
+She is primarily responsible for developing the gallery of images illustrating George Eliot's Works.

-Tanima Shrivastava (2020 - present) is a junior English major with a concentration in digital humanities.
-As our web developer, Tanima combines her passions for technology and literary studies.
-She will be continuing the development of the George Eliot Scholars site in addition to the George Eliot Archive.
+Tanima Shrivastava (2020 - present) is a junior English major with minors in Digital Humanities and Computer Science.
+As our web developer, Tanima is responsible for maintaining the functioning and continuing the development of the three websites, the George Eliot Review Online, George Eliot Scholars, and the George Eliot Archive.

 Brandon Unverferth (2020 - present) is an English and Religious Studies major with a Political Science minor at the University of Nebraska-Lincoln.
-He has been summarizing and evaluating Eliot’s critical reception and is currently preparing a new digital edition of the George Eliot character dictionary.
+He has been preparing a new digital edition of the George Eliot character dictionary for the website.